Tsourdox/useful-state-hooks/README.md

 - They will change the state without introducing duplicates.

-When **working with objects** a second argument must be passed in to the hook, which defines a key.
-The hook then uses that key to check equality of objects.
+When **working with objects** a second argument must be passed in to the hook, defining a key.
+The hook can then use that key to check equality of objects.

 ```
 const [users, setUsers] = useListState([